-Once you have set your goals for college athletics begin to market yourself.
+Once you have set your goals for college athletics, begin to market yourself.
 You can only be offered a college scholarship if a college coach or scout has an opportunity to see you play.
 This is where you need to begin to market yourself to the colleges of your choice.

-- 1. Go to the guidance office, athletic office or the Internet and obtain addresses of the colleges that you would be interested in attending. - 2.
+1. Go to the guidance office, athletic office or the internet and obtain addresses of the

+- colleges that you would be interested in attending. - 2.
 Prepare a letter to be sent to the college coaches. - 3.
 Prepare a resume of your career. - 4.
 Prepare a highlight tape and game tape to send with the resume.

-The NCAA Brochure "Guide for the College-Bound Student Athlete", is available in the athletic office and in the guidance office and online at www.ncaaclearinghouse.net.
+The NCAA Brochure "Guide for the College-Bound Student Athlete", is available online at www.ncaaclearinghouse.net.

 Send the information before your senior season.
 The best advice would be to send it immediately after the signing of the last recruiting season ahead of you.